gregberns/MonitoringAndAlertingEssentials/Talk.md

 The available technologies blur the lines.
 So we need to understand boundaries of concepts.

+???

+Talk NOT about Technology, rather have understanding of concepts

 ---

 # Concepts

-Start with the problem: Theres an issue, but we didnt know about it.
+Problem: A system was down, but we weren't aware of it.

 Lets work our way backwards:

----

-* Need to recieve a notification
+* Need to receive a notification
-    * Alerting - Know *that* something has occured (Email, Phone call, etc) (Image of Woof from the Office)
+    * Alerting - Helps us know an issue has occurred (Email, Phone call, etc)

 * Alert trigger: need to detect *when* something goes wrong
     * Monitoring - a **threshold** has been breached